gardener-attic/component-spec/doc/proposal/leftovers.md

 Component-Spec-Meeting

+- Questions about types:
   - Reference in CD to localOciArtefact has a name and tag access.
-Do we also need digest instead of tag
+Do we also need a digest instead of a tag
+  -

+- application/vnd.oci.image.manifest.v1+json

 - localBlob
   - currently only info like "type:helm/chart, type: localBlob"